Ultimate Guide on 8 Parts of a Faucet: Names, Functions & Diagram

 • Mount

-• Cold & Hot Water Supply
+• Cold and hot Water Supply

-Parts of a Faucet & their Functions
+Parts of a Faucet and Their Functions

 Faucet Body